PaddlePaddle/Paddle/paddle/contrib/inference/high_level_api.md

 - the native engine, which is consists of the native operators and framework,
 - the Anakin engine, which is a Anakin library embeded.

-The native engine takes a native Paddle model as input, and supports any model that trained by Paddle.

-The Anakin engine can only take the Anakin model as input(user need to manully transform the format first) and currently not all Paddle models are supported.
+The native engine takes a native Paddle model as input, and supports any model that trained by Paddle, but the Anakin engine can only take the Anakin model as input(user need to manully transform the format first) and currently not all Paddle models are supported.

 ```c++
 enum class PaddleEngineKind {